János Esterházy: Deportation law

 Social and economic exclusion of Jews, demonstrably supported and agreed by Esterházy in the Assembly, led to the creation of large socially dependent group whose members lost their jobs and property.
 This degraded the Jewish community to undesirable "social burden" and the government found a "solution" in deportation of Jews outside the country's borders.

-Esterházy's views on anti-semitic policy presented in the Assembly did not oppose the official policy of the state until 15 May 1942.
+Esterházy's views on antisemitic policy presented in the Assembly did not oppose the official policy of the state until 15 May 1942.
 In this time, most of the Jewish population was already deported and the assembly discussed so called "deportation law."
 Events associated with this law are frequently misinterpreted and Esterházy is incorrectly presented as the only one who disagreed with deportations or the only one who voted against the law.
-The adoption of the law did not start the deportation process what is usually ignored and not mentioned by Esterházy admirers and it is considered to be controvert (not exclusively negative or positive) step by historians dealing with holocaust in Slovak Republic (1939–45).
+The adoption of the law did not start the deportation process what is usually ignored and not mentioned by Esterházy admirers and it is considered to be controvert (not exclusively negative or positive) step by historians dealing with holocaust in Slovak Republic (1939–1945).
 The assembly refused to legalize deportations already in March (when the deportations began) despite strong pressure of radicals.
 After unsuccessful attempts to stop deportations and failure of negotiation with pro-Nazi prime minister Vojtech Tuka, the chairman of the assembly Martin Sokol concluded with some other deputies that existence or non-existence of the official law had no impact on the fact that Jews are deported, but its adoption can save part of them.
 The law retroactively legalized existing deportations but defined the legal frame to protect certain groups.